dl9rdz/rdz_ttgo_sonde/Setup.md

 From https://github.com/me-no-dev/AsyncTCP select "Download ZIP", extract to the libraries folder of your Arduino IDE, and rename main folder to AsyncTCP

+From https://github.com/lewisxhe/AXP202X_Library select "Download ZIP", extract to the libraries folder of your Arduino IDE, and rename main folder to AXP202X_Library-1.0

 ## Additional libraries, part 3